kite1988/famf/README.md

 * Extract necessary features
 * Generate training and test set

-The required input files are varied from one model to another.
+The required input files vary from one model to another.
 Please refer to model configuration file for details.
 We list the format of rating and feature file in the below:

 * Rating file format